sevkeifert/wordladder-game-solver/README.md

 B. Most of the time scanning for a solution can be shortened by *precomputing* as much as possible in advance.
-There's only a finite number of words, and hence only a finite number of wordladders that can be formed from them.
+There's only a finite number of words, and hence only a finite number of word ladders that can be formed from them.

 C. The data can be translated into a format that represents the space of all possible solutions, relative to a given starting point.